-- .3 If a rubber tire is planned to set on the floor for a long period of time, place a piece of acrylic sheet between the tire and the floor to prevent tire staining. - .4 Rubber burns from quick stops and starts from lift trucks can heat the coating to its softening point causing permanent damage and marking.
+- .1 Pointed items or heavy items dropped on the floor may cause chipping or concrete pop out damage. - .2 Plasticizer migration from rubber tires can permanently stain the floor coating. - .3 If a rubber tire is planned to set on the floor for a long period of time, place a piece of acrylic sheet between the tire and the floor to prevent tire staining. - .4 Rubber burns from quick stops and starts from lift trucks can heat the coating to its softening point causing permanent damage and marking.

-3.17 MAINTENANCE
+3.15 MAINTENANCE

 - .1 Allow floor coating to cure at least one week before cleaning by mechanical means (IE: sweeper, scrubber, disc buffer). - .2 Increased life of the floor will be seen with proper maintenance and will help maintain a fresh appearance of your new Protective Industrial Polymers floor. - .3 Regularly sweep to avoid ground in dirt and grit which can quickly dull the finish, decreasing the life of the coating. - .4 Spills should be removed quickly as certain chemicals may stain and can permanently damage the finish. - .5 Only soft nylon brushes or white pads should be used on your new floor coating.
-Premature loss of gloss can be caused by hard abrasive bristle Polypropylene (Tynex®) brushes. - .6 Heavy objects dragged across the surface will scratch all floor coatings.
+Premature loss of gloss can be caused by hard abrasive bristle Polypropylene (Tynex®) brushes.

+.6 Heavy objects dragged across the surface will scratch all floor coatings.
 Avoid gouging or scratching the surface.